-Completed to a Infrastructure Permission in Place Work Commenced Standard to be tak in Charge Roads Phase 1: Junction at A, roads I1-A-A1-B- L-P2-C-D-D1-K1-K-F1-J- A2-A1 and road B-A2 Permission Granted on 16th August 2016.
-Work Commenced in February 2017 Prior to PERMISSI of any new development in Growth Areas 2 an Barrington's Road Druid's Glen Road P3-P-C - Prior to granting permission for residential development in GA 2 and GA 3 that exceeds 2300 units.
-Prior to the occupation of residential development in GA and GA 3 that exce 2300 units.
+Grand Parade.
+Development Area 2. of the employment of the employment Roads Infrastructure Requi Roads Infrastructure Requirements for Development in Growth Area 2 and/or Growth Area 3 Infrastructure Permission in Place Work Commenced Completed to a Standard to be taken in Charge Roads Phase 1: Junction at A, roads I1-A-A1-B-L- P2-C-D-D1-K1-K-F1-J-A2- A1 and road B-A2 Permission Granted on 16 th August 2016.
+Work Commenced in February 2017 Prior to PERMISSION of any new development in Growth Areas 2 and 3 Barrington's Road Druid's Glen Road P3-P-C - Prior to granting permission for residential development in GA 2 and GA 3 that exceeds 2300 units.
+Prior to the occupation of residential development in GA 2 and GA 3 that exceeds 2300 units.
 Castle Street D-M-TI (Transport Interchange at Priorsland)).(Note: As an alternative the provision of a temporary bus infrastructure, including a bus turnabout, may satisfy this requirement subject to the agreement of DLR and NTA. - Prior to granting permission for any new development in Development Area DA3.
-Prior to the occupation of an new development Development Are DA3.
-Cherrywood Avenue and Beckett Road Underpass H-G-F-F1 Prior to any permission being granted in either Development Area 6B or 7. / OR/ Prior to any permission being granted for residential development in GA 2 and GA 3 that exceeds 2300 units.
-WHICHEVER IS THE SOONER - Prior to the occupation of an new development either Developme Area 6B or 7. / OR/ Prior to the occupation of residential development in GA and GA 3 that exce 2300 units.
-WHICHEVER IS TH SOONER Barrington Road D-E and Beckett Road E-F Prior to PERMISSI of HIE employmen development with the Planning Sche Boundary exceedin 241,000sqm or equivalent.
+Prior to the occupation of any new development in Development Area DA3.
+Cherrywood Avenue and Beckett Road Underpass H-G-F-F1 Prior to any permission being granted in either Development Area 6B or 7. /OR/ Prior to any permission being granted for residential development in GA 2 and GA 3 that exceeds 2300 units.
+WHICHEVER IS THE SOONER - Prior to the occupation of any new development in either Development Area 6B or 7. /OR/ Prior to the occupation of residential development in GA 2 and GA 3 that exceeds 2300 units.
+WHICHEVER IS THE SOONER Barrington Road D-E and Beckett Road E-F - - Prior to PERMISSION of HIE employment development within the Planning Scheme Boundary exceeding 241,000sqm or equivalent.

-Note: Where the requirements expressed above vary from the requirements detailed in Chapter 6 the requirements shall be determined by the Planning Authority on a case by case basis.
+Note: Where the requirements expressed above vary for from the requirements detailed in Chapter 6 the requirements shall be determined by the Planning Authority on a case by case basis.

-Note: 241,000sqm relates to the cumulative high intensity employment development.
+Note: NOTE: 241,000sqm relates to the cumulative high intensity employment development.
 As of June 2018, circa 65,000sqm of HIE type development has been constructed, with a further circa 39,500sqm permitted.